 - No Russian servers

-ExpressVPN is unquestionably the number 1 VPN for Russia.
+ExpressVPN is still unquestionably the number 1 VPN for Russia.

-The connection speeds from ExpressVPN are excellent, which is important since many users will be connecting over long distances.
-In our tests they outpaced the speeds of almost all other providers.
+ExpressVPN’s connection speeds are excellent, which is important since many users will be connecting over longer distances.
+In our tests, they outpaced the speeds of almost all other providers.

-If you want to access Netflix, Amazon Prime Video, BBC iPlayer and other streaming sites, ExpressVPN works well too, with the fast consistent speeds you need across their whole server network.
+If you want to access Netflix, Amazon Prime Video, BBC iPlayer and other streaming sites, ExpressVPN works well too.

 A built-in kill switch is available on ExpressVPN and also DNS leak protection (against DNS requests), cutting your internet instantly if you lose connection to your VPN server.
 There is also unlimited bandwidth, which ideal for streaming content and other data intensive activity.